John Eustace: Derby County

 Derby County announced that Eustace had been appointed as head coach on 13 February 2025 until the summer of 2028.
 When Eustace joined, Derby were only out of the relegation zone in the Championship on goal difference, with Eustace admitting in his press conference the risk of leaving a battle for a play-off place at Blackburn to join a relegation battle at his new club, but he felt the Derby job was a better long-term prospect.
 He also said he had more conversations with the Derby owner David Clowes than with previous ownership groups combined at Birmingham and Blackburn.
 Eustace's first game in charge of Derby ended in a 4–0 defeat to Queens Park Rangers on 14 February 2025, a result which dropped Derby into the relegation zone on goal difference.
 After three defeats in his first three matches as head coach, Eustace secured his first victory at home to former club Blackburn Rovers.
-This win was followed by successive victories against Coventry City and Plymouth Argyle to move the Rams within one point of safety.
+This win was followed by successive victories against Coventry City and Plymouth Argyle to move Derby within one point of safety.
 A 2–0 victory over Preston North End on 2 April 2025 extended this winning run to four.
-In the last seven games of the season, Derby would win two matches, draw three and lose two as Derby who were seven points adrift from relegation in early March, were able to secure survival in the Championship on the final day of the season, finishing 19th in the league, three places and one point above the relegation zone.
+In the last seven games of the season, Derby won two matches, drew three and lost two as the club were able to secure survival in the Championship on the final day of the season, finishing 19th in the league, three places and one point above the relegation zone.

-Derby made 13 new signings in the summer transfer window for the 2025–26 season, as Derby started the first month of league action winless, picking up two draws in their first four Championship matches.